 Talk about salary.
 You can find reported pay ranges on sites like Payscale and Glassdoor.
 Or you can go directly to the source(s).
 Reach out to a trusted colleague and offer to swap salary info, if they’re comfortable sharing.
 This isn't just for research.
 Transparency is key to exposing inequities.
 If more people are open about how much they make, the lower the odds they'll unknowingly accept less than they're worth.

-Skimm'd by Casey Bond, Stacy Rapacon, Sagine Corrielus, and Elyse Steinhaus
+Skimm'd by Casey Bond, Liz Knueven, Stacy Rapacon, Sagine Corrielus, and Elyse Steinhaus